jameelkaisar/argocd-test/README.md

-# argocd-test
+# ArgoCD Upgrade
-ArgoCD Test Repo
+ArgoCD Installation and Upgrade (GitOps using ArgoCD)